Lugges991/MachineLearning/README.md

 # MachineLearning
-A collection of ML algorithm that I encoutered on my studies on that topic
+A collection of ML algorithms that I encoutered on my studies on that topic

 # Regression:
 	- Linear Regression